BA Single Honours Film Studies (UCAS Code: W600)

 For students whose first language is not English

 Cinema was the major art form of the last century, popular in its appeal and radical in its practices.
 It transformed our ways of seeing and storytelling, and continues to have an impact on all the arts, shaping the structures of contemporary culture.
-It is an area of experimentation, of innovative critical investigation, and of immense pleasure.
+It is an area of not only immense interest and pleasure, but also experimentation and innovative critical investigation.

 On the BA Film Studies programme we provide a range of learning experiences which enable our students to engage with subject experts, develop attributes and perspectives that will equip them for life and work in a global society and make use of innovative technologies and a world class library that enhances their development as independent, lifelong learners.
 Examples of the opportunities provided for learning on this course are: